missionpinball/mpf-docs/hardware/fadecandy/index.rst

 numbered 0-7.

 The individual LED numbers are sequential across channels.
-The first LED on Connector 0is #0, the second is #1, etc., up #63 on Connector 0.
+The first LED on Connector 0 is #0, the second is #1, etc., up #63 on Connector 0.
 Then Connector 1 picks up where Connector 0 leaves off, with the first LED on Connector 2 being #64, and so on.
 The FadeCandy doesn't actually know how many LEDs are connected to each connector,